ghc-proposals/ghc-proposals/proposals/0530-strict-box-denesting.rst

 This proposal is expected to have almost no impact on Haskell's
 learnability: Its only effect on program meaning is a change to the type of an obscure primitive.
-Like almost any optimization, it does increase the complexity of GHC-Haskell's runtime cost behavior.
+Like almost any optimization, it does increase the complexity of GHC-Haskell's run-time cost behavior.
 But this proposal should not greatly affect users' optimization decisions outside of the relatively advanced use-cases described in the Motivation section, since newtypes will remain more easily optimized by GHC in Core.
-As a result, this proposal should also not contribute much to the difficulty of learning that runtime cost behavior.
+As a result, this proposal should also not contribute much to the difficulty of learning that run-time cost behavior.